 July 14 The view was superb.
 The tide up, the hills blue in the distance and a warship lying off the mouth of the river.
 On the hill the bracken was green and the heather in bloom.
 There was a scent of pine, heather and sea.
 Further on, the willowherb waved gracefully in the tall grasses.
 I felt young and free again.

 July 14 was the start of the last week of term for Jim who was eager for the holidays and still undecided about her future.
 The weekend marked the end of a spell of hot, dry weather with overnight thunderstorms.
 Jim had done a lot of swimming in the previous weeks and now she enjoyed a cycle ride, delivering eggs to friends.
 She spent the evenings reading, finishing The Long Weekend, starting European Spring by C. Bootle and continuing with Somerset Maugham.
 Her brother Guy called at the end of his leave and then the long-awaited break from school arrived.

-With her mother and sister away at the caravan, Jim enjoyed a time of relaxation, catching up on chores, meeting with friends and indulging in her favourite pastimes, swimming, walking Rum and reading.
+With her mother and sister away at the caravan, Jim enjoyed a time of relaxation.
+She caught up on chores, met friends and indulged in her favourite pastimes of swimming, walking Rum and reading.
 She borrowed Graves’ Goodbye to all that from the library and on the two days before her next letter to Hugh, read Sparkenbroke.